-- a) Activities not complying with applicable local, national or international legislation on forest management, including but not limited to forest management practices; nature and environmental protection; protected and endangered species; property, tenure and land-use rights for indigenous peoples, local communities or other affected stakeholders; health, labour and safety issues; anticorruption and the payment of applicable royalties and taxes. - b) Activities where the capability of forests to produce a range of wood and tree-based forest products and services on a sustainable basis is not maintained or harvesting levels exceed a rate that can be sustained in the long term. - c) Activities where forest management does not contribute to the maintenance, conservation or enhancement of biodiversity on landscape, ecosystem, species or genetic levels. - d) Activities where ecologically important forest areas are not identified, protected, conserved or set aside. - e) Activities where native forest conversions occur, in other than justified circumstances where the conversion: - i. is in compliance with national and regional policy and legislation applicable for land use and forest management, and - does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas, and - does not destroy areas of significantly high carbon stock, and - makes a contribution to long-term conservation, economic, and/or social benefits. - f) Activities where the spirit of the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work (1998) is not met. - g) Activities where the spirit of the United Nations Declaration on the Rights of Indigenous Peoples (2007) is not met. - h) Conflict timber. - i) Genetically modified trees.
+- Activities not complying with applicable local, state and territory, national or international legislation on forest management, including but not limited to forest management practices; nature and environmental protection; protected and endangered species; property, tenure and land-use rights for indigenous peoples, local communities, or other affected stakeholders; health, labour and safety issues; anti-corruption and the payment of applicable royalties and taxes. - b) Activities where the capability of forests to produce a range of wood and tree-based forest products and services on a sustainable basis is not maintained or harvesting levels exceed a rate that can be sustained in the long term. - c) Activities where forest management does not contribute to the maintenance, conservation, or enhancement of biodiversity on landscape, ecosystem, species, or genetic levels. - d) Activities where ecologically important forest areas are not identified, protected, conserved, or set aside. - e) Activities where native forest conversions occur, except in the following justified circumstance where the conversion: - i. is in compliance with local, state and territory and national policy and legislation applicable for land use and forest management, and - ii. does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas, and iii.does not destroy areas of significantly high carbon stock, and iv. makes a contribution to long-term conservation, economic, and/or social benefits.

+- f) Activities where the spirit of the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work (1998) is not met. - g) Activities where the spirit of the United Nations Declaration on the Rights of Indigenous Peoples (2007) is not met.

+- h) Conflict timber. - i) Genetically modified trees.